MarinaNasser/The-Oxford-IIIT-Pet/README.md

 #### Contact
-For any questions or contributions, please open an issue or contact me at marinanasser8@gmail.com.
+For any questions or contributions, contact me at marinanasser8@gmail.com.